CS417 Exam 3

 (c) Enable multiple systems to share files.

-(d) Distribute a file's data among multiple servers.
+(d) Distribute a file's data among multiple servers. - Fencing is used to:

 (a) Provide a trusted path for nodes to communicate on a LAN.